 - The next day, degrease the soup and gently reheat.
 Remove the beef and cut into bite sized pieces, then return to the soup.

-- Add the ketchup, brown sugar and vinegar and taste for seasoning.
+- Add 1/4 cup ketchup, 1/4 cup brown sugar and 1/4 cup cider vinegar and taste for seasoning.
 The soup should taste sweet and sour and should be quite thick.